rafaelxky/RPlace/README.md

 - rplace allows for file text data and http
 - for http you must provide a file whose body is pure text similar to as if it was a file

+# inner macros
+- when you call a macro, all inner macros will also execute
+- inner def will make so that a macro is only defined after its parent is called
+- inner place works as normal